neondatabase/website/content/docs/introduction/billing.md

 ### Storage details

-_Storage_ is the total volume of data and history stored in in Neon, measured in gibibytes (GiB).
+_Storage_ is the total volume of data and history stored in Neon, measured in gibibytes (GiB).
 It includes the following:

 - **Current data size**